-Your Toyota vehicle has been designed to for fewer maintenance requirements with longer service intervals to save both your time and money.
+Your Toyota vehicle has been designed for fewer maintenance requirements with longer service intervals to save both your time and money.
 However, each regular maintenance, as well as day-to-day care, is more important than ever before to ensure smooth, trouble-free, safe, and economical drivings.

 It is the owner's responsibility to make sure the specified maintenance, including general maintenance service, is performed.
 Note that both the new vehicle and emission control system warranties specify that proper maintenance and care must be performed.
-See Owner's Guide, Owner's Manual Supplement or Warranty Booklet for complete warranty information.
+See "Owner's Warranty Information Booklet" or "Owner's Manual Supplement" for complete warranty information.